fooyin/fooyin/README.md

 ## A customisable music player

 fooyin is a music player built around customisation.
-It offers a growing list of widgets to manage and play your local music collection.
-It's extensible using a plugin system and many widgets make use of FooScript to offer an even deeper level of control.
+It provides a variety of widgets to help you manage and play your local collection.

+It's highly extensible with a plugin system and includes _FooScript_, a scripting language for advanced configuration of widgets.
 A layout editing mode enables the entire user interface to be customised, starting from a blank slate or a preset layout.

 Only Linux is supported at present, though support for other platforms is coming soon.